What is Tocilizumab (Actemra®)?

 What about side effects?

-- Some people have serious infections while taking Tocilizumab.
+- Some people have serious infections while taking tocilizumab.
 You should call your doctor if you think you have an infection.

-- You should have a TB (tuberculosis) test and a test for hepatitis B before beginning Tocilizumab.
+- You should have a TB (tuberculosis) test and a test for hepatitis B before beginning tocilizumab.

 - Other side effects may include changes in your liver and other blood tests.
 It is important to have any blood tests that your doctor orders.
-You doctor will monitor this blood work to look for problems.
+Your doctor will monitor this blood work to look for problems.

 - You should let your doctor know if you are planning any surgery.
 Tocilizumab affects your immune system and may affect healing.

 - If you are on the shot, the medicine can cause itching or redness near the injection site.
 If this happens, the discomfort should be mild.
 If you have pain, swelling, warmth, or discoloration near the injection site, you should contact your healthcare provider.